 Sometimes the issue may be beyond the air conditioner itself and the circuit board may be in need of replacing.
 Depending on the make and model of you’re A/C system, a new circuit board for your equipment could cost anywhere from $450 to $1300.

-If you’re looking to replace your home’s thermostat, a smart wifi thermostat will normally cost more than a traditional thermostat.
-Depending on the type of thermostat you decide on, you’re probably going to pay anywhere between $200 and $550 to install a new one.
-Fortunately, the newer thermostats might pay back their investment in energy management savings, depending on if they are programmed accordingly.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will normally cost more than a standard thermostat.
+Depending on which style of thermostat you decide on, you’re looking at anywhere between $200 and $550 to install a new one.
+Luckily, the latest thermostats may pay back their cost in energy management savings, depending on if they are programmed accordingly.

 Capacitor or Contactor Replacement

-If your AC is still young or you choose to repair your older equipment instead of purchasing an energy-efficient A/C system upgrade, a capacitor will probably cost $250 to $350 and a contactor can run a little lower, ranging from $150 - $350.
+If your AC is still only a few years old or you decide to repair your older system instead of investing in an energy-efficient A/C system upgrade, a capacitor will most likely cost $250 to $350 and a contractor can run a little lower, ranging from $150 - $350.
 These repairs are two of the most standard for your air conditioner.

-Again, it’s always important to review the pros and cons of choosing to repair your current air conditioner versus purchasing an upgraded, more energy-efficient AC system.
-If replacing the fan motor is the better choice for you, a fan motor replacement might run you between $500 and $1200.
+Again, it’s always responsible to assess the pros and cons of choosing to repair your current air conditioner versus investing in an upgraded, more energy-efficient AC system.
+If replacing this part is the better option for you, a fan motor replacement might be between $500 and $1200.

 NOTE: Part repair under warranty

-A common misunderstanding is that if there is a part that needs to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are several other costs that may not be covered by the warranty that will be your responsibility.
+A common misunderstanding is that if a part replacement is required, that it is covered under the manufacturer’s equipment warranty; however, there are several other costs that may not be covered under the warranty that you will be required to pay for out-of-pocket.
 Even with standard repairs, for example, a capacitor replacement, the company still has to process your warranty through the manufacturer so they can obtain the credit on the part.
-Additionally, all manufacturers require the contractor to hold the part for two to four months and may make the contractor return the bad part at the contractor’s cost.
+Additionally, all manufacturers require the contractor to keep the part for 60-120 days and may make the contractor return the malfunctioned part at the contractor’s cost.
 Greater repairs, such as a compressor, also require this process but these bigger repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
-Unless you have a labor warranty you will continue have to incur charges for the technician’s labor.
+Unless you have a labor warranty you will always have to pay out-of-pocket for the technician’s labor.

-Remember that these prices are estimates and costs can increase or decrease depending on where the home is, the actual issues with your system, the age of your air conditioner, and whether or not you’ve been receiving annual maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
-If your unit has seen its last summer and replacement seems more likely, take a moment to review our air conditioner pricing guide.
+Remember that these costs are estimates and costs can increase or decrease depending on where the home is, the actual issues with your equipment, the age of your air conditioner, and whether or not you’ve been receiving yearly maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
+If your unit has seen its last summer and replacement is looking more likely, take a moment to review our air conditioner pricing guide.

-If you want to find out more or ever need expert air conditioner repair, call Comfortech Service Experts Heating & Air Conditioning 24/7/365.
+If you want to find out more or ever need expert air conditioner repair, call Comfortech Service Experts 24/7/365.